delta-io/delta/PROTOCOL.md

 ## File Types

 ### Versions
-Table versions are stored at the root of the table in a directory named `_delta_log`.
+Table versions are stored as JSON files in a directory at the root of the table named `_delta_log`.
-Table versions within this directory are stored as JSON files, named using the version, zero-padded to 20 digits (e.g., `00000000000000000000.json` would contain the first version of the table).
+Table version files within this directory are named using the table version number, zero-padded to 20 digits (e.g., `00000000000000000000.json` would contain the first version of the table).

-A version file, `n`, contains an unordered set of [_actions_](#Actions) that should be applied to the previous table state, `n-1`, in order to determine the new state of the table.
+A table version file, `n`, contains an unordered set of [_actions_](#Actions) that should be applied to the previous table state, `n-1`, in order to determine the new state of the table.
 An action changes one aspect of the table's state, for example, adding or removing a file.

 ### Checkpoints